juanfranblanco/vscode-solidity/README.md

 ![Screenshot](screenshots/solidity-etherscan-download.gif)

 ## Solparse-Exp
 The extension uses https://github.com/juanfranblanco/solparse-exp as the main parser, this continues the work that many have done over the years.
-Tim Coulter, @cgewecke, @duaraghav8 @federicobond
+Tim Coulter, @cgewecke, @duaraghav8 @federicobond, as a Peg solidity parser in javascript.

 ## Linting